AlanBerger/Practice-programming-exercises-for-R/Nineth-R-Practice-exercise-using-a-row-of-a-data-frame-the-unlist-function-composing-a-function.md

     8      ILMN_1705183     MPO 8.4673 8.4729  9.8118 8.5687 10.6068 9.0168  9.2412 14.5349 8.2586
     9      ILMN_1802867  RNASE3 7.8771 8.6170  9.2255 7.9219 11.4129 8.5187 10.3054 14.2301 8.6456

 Here we have data for 9 Illumina probes, giving gene expression levels for 9 genes chosen for this example from genes relevant to Wegener's granulomatosis (**WG**), a rare systemic inflammatory disease (now "officially" called granulomatosis with polyangiitis (GPA)).
-The 4 Normal Control (NC) samples and the 5 Wegener's granulomatosis (WG) samples are the first four NC and the five WG samples as listed in the GEO repository for this data set.
+The 4 Normal Control (NC) samples and the 5 Wegener's granulomatosis (WG) samples are the first four NC and the first five WG samples as listed in the GEO repository for this data set.
 The data is measured gene expression levels in the peripheral blood mononuclear cell (PBMC) fraction of blood cells.
-The measured expression levels for each sample were *normalized* by *scaling* so that the median for each sample was 256 (2^8); (all the values for each sample were multiplied by a constant k specific to that sample so that the median of the values for each sample was 256).
+The measured expression levels for each sample were *normalized* by *scaling* so that the median of the expression values for all the probes for each sample was 256 (2^8); (all the values for each sample were multiplied by a constant k specific to that sample so that the median of the values for each sample was 256).
 The choice of 256 does not matter for the analysis, it is just a convenient value.

 Normalization (here done by scaling) adjusts values to account for, in particular, different total amounts of mRNA used for individual samples, and different *gain* settings in the fluorescence scanner; scaling is a sufficient normalization procedure for this type of Illumina microarray.
 The normalized expression values are then log base 2 transformed, i.e., the logarithm (base 2) of each scaled value was used in the analysis procedures described below.
 Note then the median of the scaled log base 2 transformed values for each sample is 8.
 This is a little above the "background noise" level for this technology for this data set.
+The **ma** data frame above contains a small illustrative subset of the scaled log base 2 transformed expression level values.

 The log transformed values are more suitable for use with the t-test to get p-values for examining statistical significance of differences in gene expression between the WG and NC groups.
 Statistical significance is a major topic in the Statistical Inference course (Course 6) in the Johns Hopkins University Data Science Specialization on Coursera; one doesn't need to be familiar with this for the purpose of this practice exercise.
 Here we are going to calculate, for each gene, the *p-value* and the WG/NC *fold change* (the ratio of the expression level of the gene in the WG samples divided by the expression level of the gene in the NC samples) and construct a data frame containing this information.